netzmacht/contao-i18n/README.md

 So you only have to define once the language relations!
 And you keep control if language redirects is required.

+*Known limititation:* The language related redirect of modules does not work when using the Contao frontend preview.

 ### Same pages in different languages

 Sometimes you have to translate your website but some pages stays identical.
 If you use different page aliases in your